Diagnostic code

 - 4Inspect wiring to the timing solenoid

-- 5Verify mechanical timing if symptoms remain
+- 5Have a qualified shop verify mechanical timing if symptoms remain.

 Confusable And Related Codes